 Today, we visit three of Iceland’s most famous spots: Þingvellir National Park, Geyser hot springs, and Gullfoss waterfall.
 We start the day at the ancient Viking Parliament area of Þingvellir National Park, a UNESCO world heritage site.
 The Þingvellir plain is situated on a tectonic-plate boundary where North America and Europe are slowly tearing away from each other.
 As a result, the plain is scarred by dramatic fissures, ponds, and rivers, including the great rift Almannagjá.
 Next stop is at the Geysir geothermal fields with a variety of hot springs and bubbling pools where you see the steam pumping from the ground as if beneath it there were lots of little smoking devils.
 The original geyser is now dormant and has been replaced by Strokkur, “the Churn”, which erupts at 5-10 minute intervals.
 Gullfoss, “the golden falls”, is a double waterfall that tumbles 34 meters into the Hvítá river originating from the glacier Langjökull.
 After the three “must-see” sights on the Golden Circle, we add a little extra.
 There is a small waterfall called Faxi, “the Main”.
 Nearby, we show you a traditional sheep pen, where Icelandic farmers sort the sheep in September after the sheep had been rounded up in the mountains.
 We continue to Skálholt, which is one of Iceland’s most historic and holy places.
 It was the centre of ecclesiastic power in Iceland for more than 700 years.
 The first bishopric was founded here in 1056, with the first bishop, Ísleifur, taking the seat.
 From then on, it became the centre of learning, culture and worldly power in Iceland.
 The church in Skálholt has the most beautiful altarpiece made with mosaic and colourfully stained windows, both designed by a famous Icelandic female artist.
 You might like to visit the local geothermal swimming pool with hot tubs to top off your sightseeing day the Icelandic way.

-The day today is packed with fun activities and breathtaking sceneries.
-We start with an easy 1,5 to 2-hour glacier hike in the majestic surroundings of Svínafellsjökull, suitable for beginners.
-The glacier is hemmed in by some of Iceland’s most spectacular peaks.
-An experienced glacier guide leads you safely through the icy wonderland of strangely shaped ridges, deep crevasses, enormous water cauldrons and different ice formations.
+Today we travel to Vatnajökull, Europe’s second largest national park, which has Iceland’s highest mountains, an alpine environment, and Europe’s largest glacier.
+A 5-kilometre round-trip hike takes us through the national park to Svartifoss waterfall, which is surrounded by impressive basalt columns.
 In the afternoon we head over to the famous Jökulsárlón glacier lagoon for a cruise, sailing between the icebergs of all shapes and sizes, which float in the clear blue water.
-After the glacial lake experience, there is time to go down to the black sand beach in case we find icebergs that have floated all the way from the glacier lagoon into the Atlantic Ocean.
+After the glacial lake experience, there is time to go down to the black sand beach, the so-called Diamond Beach, in case we find icebergs that have floated all the way from the glacier lagoon into the Atlantic Ocean.